veeral-patel/how-to-secure-anything/README.md

 - Secure the weakest link
 - Defense in depth
 - Fail securely
-- Secure by default
+- Secure by default - more on this [here](https://dwheeler.com/secure-programs/Secure-Programs-HOWTO/safe-configure.html)
 - Secure by design
 - Least privilege - discussed earlier in the repo
 - Separation of privilege - discussed earlier in the repo
 - Economy of mechanism - controls should be as simple as possible
-- Least common mechanism - limit unnecessary sharing
+- Least common mechanism - limit unnecessary sharing. see [this](https://dwheeler.com/secure-programs/Secure-Programs-HOWTO/minimize-data-access.html)
 - Open design - your design should be secure without obscurity. obscurity is discussed [later in the repo](#obscurity)
 - Complete mediation - applies to reference monitors, which many controls are.
 The idea is to perform a check on every request.
 If you cache results, then a request that should be rejected after things changed might be allowed.
 [See this link](https://us-cert.cisa.gov/bsi/articles/knowledge/principles/complete-mediation)
 - Work factor - find ways to make the attacker need to do several times more work to break something than it takes you, the defender.
 [Here's a paper](https://www.nspw.org/papers/2000/nspw2000-schudel.pdf) on dynamic network reconfiguration being used to increase recon work for attackers
 - Security is economics - discussed [later in the repo](#economics)
 - Human factors matter - if a control relies on a human to do something, make sure your control is usable or the person just won't do it
 - Know your threat model & update it - keep your threat model up to date with threats, and your defenses too
+- Trust only trustworthy channels - see [this article](https://dwheeler.com/secure-programs/Secure-Programs-HOWTO/trustworthy-channels.html)
+- Set up a trusted path - see [this article](https://dwheeler.com/secure-programs/Secure-Programs-HOWTO/trusted-path.html)

 Sources